-4. (1) (a) Any person may, subject to subsection (3), institute proceedings in respect of a dispute in any traditional court.
-40

-(b) A traditional court may hold a session thereof at a place other than where sessions of the traditional court in question ordinarily take place and, for that purpose, the traditional leader who ordinarily presides over the traditional court may, where necessary, in the presence of members of the community in the traditional court, delegate a person or persons to preside over such a session and indicate who may 45 participate therein.
+- 4. (1) (a) Any person may, subject to subsection (3), institute proceedings in respect of a dispute in any traditional court. - (b) A traditional court may hold a session thereof at a place other than where sessions of the traditional court in question ordinarily take place and, for that purpose, the traditional leader who ordinarily convenes the traditional court may, where necessary, in the presence of members of the community in the traditional court, delegate a person or persons to convene such a session and indicate who may participate therein. - (c) Disputes may only be dealt with in the place contemplated in paragraph (b) with 60 the consent of the parties to the dispute.